By Dr Greggory Pinto

 Cryotherapy is less invasive than even the da Vinci robot assisted or laparoscopic prostate cancer removal surgery, so there is a shorter hospital stay, quicker recovery, it is less painful and there is less possible blood loss.

-Cryotherapy, like all prostate cancer management options, has possible side effects such as impaired erectile function, bladder and bowel dysfunction, blood in the urine and acutely painful urination.
+Cryotherapy, like all prostate cancer management options, can have possible side effects such as impaired erectile function, bladder and bowel dysfunction, blood in the urine and acutely painful urination.
 Focal cryotherapy generally has less side effects than whole prostate gland cryotherapy.

 The key to prostate cancer cure is always early detection.
-Ensure early detection by getting a prostate specific antigen (PSA) blood test annually starting at the age of 40 years old.
+Ensure early detection by getting a prostate specific antigen (PSA) blood test annually starting at the age of 40.

 Cryotherapy is one of many prostate cancer treatment options, including cancer removal surgery, radiation therapy, brachytherapy, high intensity focused ultrasound (HIFU), hormonal therapy and active surveillance.